gnufied/spec/spec.md

   // provided volume_mount_group and all files and directories
   // within the volume are readable and writable by the provided
   // volume_mount_group.
+  // The value of volume_mount_group should be group_id or group name
+  // which would be associated with workload that uses the
+  // volume.
   // This is an OPTIONAL field.
   string volume_mount_group = 7;
 }